Ryan M. Frischmann

-Skills Guru - Leader, Content Writer, Application Designer, and Programmer
+Skills Guru - Founder, Leader, Content Writer, and Application Designer and Programmer

 Growing up I wanted to start a business.
 For my undergraduate degree (SUNY Geneseo), I earned a BS in Management Science with a minor in Computer Applications.
 For the next few years I created numerous database applications (one for an established company, one for the executive and sales management of a multi-national corporation, and one for a startup).

 I went back to business school (RH Smith School) and completed work towards an MBA.
 But like most of the students lacked clarity with what I wanted to do.
 For the next six years, I was a full stack developer for numerous website applications.

 In 2011, I started a company for personal websites and created a methodology for learning called Skills Based Approach.
 And ever since I have been writing (3 books, 300+ blogs, and articles), designing and coding applications, and marketing concepts related to skills (through social media and videos).
 In 2016, I applied for a patent for Skills Label - a system to track the development of skills.
 I started a community called Skills Culture.
 The three concepts work together as a platform for lifelong learning.

 I have spent more than a decade working on these skills applications and publishing related materials.
 For the forseeable future, I see much work ahead.
 The relevancy is all around in education (experential learning), higher education (job readiness and critical thinking skills), and career development.
 I treat my work with skills as a science.